jonatlin/res_settings/README.md

 # res_settings
 These settings are for https://old.reddit.com/ with Reddit Enhancement Suite.
 They contain some general tweaks and useful keybindings.
-With the keybinds, Reddit can be navigated without a mouse.

 ## Setup Instructions
 1. Click the gear in the top right and select "RES settings console".